M-Talha-Saeed/Laravel-Docker/README.md

 Steps:

-Create an ECS cluster.
+- Create an ECS cluster.

-Define an ECS task definition that specifies the Docker image, resource requirements, and other settings.
+- Define an ECS task definition that specifies the Docker image, resource requirements, and other settings.

-Create an ECS service that uses the task definition and manages the deployment and scaling of the containers.
+- Create an ECS service that uses the task definition and manages the deployment and scaling of the containers.

-Amazon Elastic Container Service for Kubernetes (EKS):

-Why: EKS is a fully managed Kubernetes service, providing the flexibility of Kubernetes with the reliability and scalability of AWS.

-Steps:

-Create an EKS cluster.

-Deploy the Kubernetes manifests (deployment, service, etc.) specifying the Docker image.

 Amazon RDS (Relational Database Service):